pikawika/VUB-BCI-thesis/literature-review/scientific/NeuroTechX-webinar/notes.md

 This webinar is available [here](https://youtu.be/Rggx_YVc6CM).
 The host of the webinar was Yannick Roy.

 - Repeated that NeuroTechX is some sort of international community that organizes differing things surrounding neurotechnology.
 It grew from people in the BCI field that didn't have places to formally discuss other than highly academic channels.
 It's somewhat in between the academic and hobby scene.
-- One of the guests was from **Interaxom**.
+- One of the guests was from **Interaxon**.
 Both Graeme Moffat, chief scientist & VP Regulatory as well as Ben Shapiro, EEG Scientist were present.
-Interaxom is best known for the **Muse headband**.
+Interaxon is best known for the **Muse headband**.
 But they also have different **commercial EEG products**.
   - Their origins are from wanting to use **EEG in VR/AR**.
   - However, quickly became obvious how hard it is.
 - **Muse headband backstory**